wuzelun007/VisualSearchServer/readme.md

 ```

 ####Index images
+We strongly recommended using IAM roles, rather than manually entering credentials.

 - configure AWS cli, using aws configure
-- We strongly recommended using IAM roles, rather than manually entering credentials.
-- set BUCKET_NAME and PREFIX in settings.py
+- set BUCKET\_NAME and PREFIX in settings.py
-- copy images in \~\/Dataset folder
+- copy images to Dataset folder

  ```